mgonzs13/llama_ros/README.md

 ### CUDA

-To run llama_ros with CUDA, the following lines in the [CMakeLists.txt](llama_ros/CMakeLists.txt) must be uncommented:
+To run llama_ros with CUDA, you have to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and the following lines in the [CMakeLists.txt](llama_ros/CMakeLists.txt) must be uncommented:

 ```
 option(LLAMA_CUBLAS "llama: use cuBLAS" ON)